IanTuitoekk/Code-Challenge-1/README.md

 -A user enters the amount that they want to send.The program calculates the transaction fee for sending various amounts

 ## Project Setup
-You will need Visual Studio Code to run this programs by going live.
+You will need Visual Studio Code to run this programs by running node.js.